KI7MT/wspr-analytics/spark/EpochConversion/README.md

 # Epoch Conversion

 This is a sample program that takes the Epoch Time listed in a WSPRnet Spot and converts it to seven additional columns in human readable format.
-It's very fact and effecient, particularly when processing files with millins of rows:
+It's very fast and effecient, particularly when processing files with millions of rows:

 - x_timestamp is the date and time
 - x_date is just the date